-The Roncalli Center
+The Roncalli Center - Vision, Purpose and Means

 The Second Vatican Council changed the way Catholics celebrated the liturgy.
 People could now worship God in their own language.
 Altars turned around.
 The presider now faced the assembly to gather the prayer of the church in full, conscious and active participation in both spoken and sung prayer in their own native language rather than worship celebrated completely in Latin.
 Musicians created new compositions that encouraged the assembly's participation in sung prayer.
 Catholics could now receive Eucharist in a fuller expression in bread and cup.
 Interfaith conversations sprang up in an ecumenical spirit of prayer and effort for the common good.
 A well informed conscience became a freeing agent for individuals, a place between each person's heart and God, where no person can control or interfere.
 The people of God worked collaboratively within a scriptural, theological and liturgical based church.
 Regard for diversity raised religious liberty to new heights as awareness of the many paths to God were acknowledged.
 Community, culture and customs created a new way of being as the fresh air of the Spirit of God blew a refreshing wind of change through the prophetic documents and teachings of the Second Vatican Council.